ashsecurity/ashsecurity.github.io/_drafts/2019-05-22-ArcSight-Developing-Custom-Sysmon-Logs-Parser.md

 ---

-I hope that your orgs are collecting the logs from all the user Windows endpoints.
+Today's threat landscape commands collecting the logs from all the user Windows endpoints.
 The cheapest way ATM is via the Windows Event Forwarding or WEF.
-In particular it is possible to improve threat hunting with the help of the [sysmon utility](https://blogs.technet.microsoft.com/motiba/2016/10/18/sysinternals-sysmon-unleashed/).
+In particular it is possible to improve threat hunting in your organization with the help of the [sysmon utility](https://blogs.technet.microsoft.com/motiba/2016/10/18/sysinternals-sysmon-unleashed/).

 There are several great blog posts about using sysmon: